AlvinHan123/HalfedgeFormer/README.md

 # HalfedgeCNN

-The Pytorch implementation for our paper: **HalfEdgeFormer: A High-efficient Half-edge Structure with Transformer**
+The Pytorch implementation for our paper: **HalfEdgeFormer: A High-efficient network for Half-edge Structure with Transformer**

 ## Framework